 As noted above, a buyout agreement will generally spell out what kinds of events will trigger a buyout option.
 These events typically include:

-- An attractive and lucrative offer from an outsider to buyout a partner's interest,
+- An attractive and lucrative offer from an outsider to buy a partner's interest

-- The filing for personal bankruptcy by a partner, or
+- The filing for personal bankruptcy by a partner

 Why Do I Need a Buyout Agreement?

 Not only is a buyout agreement like a prenuptial agreement for businesses, but it will also remind all the partners of how you have all agreed to handle the sale or buyback of an ownership interest in the event of a partnership change.